redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 ```diff
 !
 IMPORTANT
 ```
-VM and VNC Docker images share a pair of keys.
-If the VM changes, keys must be copied from the Docker image.
+VM and VNC Docker images share a pair of SSH keys.
+If the VM changes, you must copy keys from the VNC Docker image.

 ```bash
 docker cp configured-vnc:/headless/.ssh/ .